jengle-dev/Personal-React-Portfolio/README.md

 * GitHub @jengle-dev https://github.com/jengle-dev

 ## Credits
-Thanks again to David Love for your patience and helpfulness. <a href="https://github.com/Cyril1743">@Cyril1743</a>
+Thanks again to David Love for your patience and helpfulness. <a href="https://github.com/Cyril1743">@Cyril1743</a>.
+Thank you also to my Bootcamp instructor, teaching assistants and tutors.

 ## License
 No License is used on this site.

 ## Project status
 Sent for initial grading.
 I plan to continue working on this in the future.

+### Roadmap
+* I'd like to float the logo in the upper right corner on large and medium screens for future deployment.
+* Flex wrap on the Navigation needs to be updated to a hamburger menu dropdown for smaller screens.
+* Bootstrap cards with React needs to have review of the documentation better to understand the image section not displaying more than a couple pixels in height.